Unofficial results show 3 GOP Alaska lawmakers trailing

-ANCHORAGE, Alaska (AP) — Unofficial results show three Republican Alaska state legislators — all of whom hold leadership positions — trailing in their primary elections.
+ANCHORAGE, Alaska (AP) — Unofficial results showed three Republican Alaska state legislators — all of whom hold leadership positions — trailing in their primary elections.

 Those results could change when questioned and absentee ballots are counted.
-The Division of Elections on Wednesday said it was still processing ballots and didn’t have a number of questioned or absentee ballots yet.
+The Division of Elections on Wednesday said it was processing ballots and did not yet have a number of questioned or absentee ballots.

-Unofficial results show Senate Majority Leader Peter Micciche (mih-CHIK’ee) of Soldotna trailing in his race, as was Rep. Charisse Millett, the Republican minority leader from Anchorage.
+Unofficial results showed Senate Majority Leader Peter Micciche of Soldotna trailing in his race, as was Rep. Charisse Millett, the Republican minority leader from Anchorage.

-Rep. Gabrielle LeDoux, a Republican who holds a leadership position in the House’s Democratic-led majority, also was behind in her race.
-LeDoux is chair of the House Rules Committee who schedules bills for floor votes.
+Rep. Gabrielle LeDoux also was behind in her race.
+LeDoux is chair of the House Rules Committee and schedules bills for floor votes.

 Most Read Nation & World Stories